What Is The Best Anger Management Strategy?

 Content Warning: Please be advised, the below article might mention trauma-related topics that include abuse which could be triggering to the reader.
 If you or someone you love is experiencing abuse, contact the Domestic Violence Hotline at 1-800-799-SAFE (7233).
 Free support is available 24/7.
 Please also see our Get Help Now page for more immediate resources.

 Anger is a natural and healthy emotion.
-However, for some, waking up angry and feeling that way throughout the day is common.
+However, for some, it’s common to wake up angry and feel that way throughout the day or to get flooded by angry feelings when they least expect it.
 For those experiencing unwanted anger or anger that impacts daily functioning, it may be helpful to look through anger management tips to help individuals learn to control their anger and live more fulfilling lives.

 Nearly one in 13 Americans has had trouble controlling their anger, leading to challenges functioning in professional, educational, and social environments.
 Understanding which anger management strategy is best for you may help you determine what is causing your anger and identify effective ways to move forward.